svenssonaxel/diff-format/MAIN.md

 ### Status marker underscore (`_`)

-Unified diff format has a certain number of context lines that patching tools use to find the correct place in a file to make changes.
-Tools differ in exactly how this is handled, but for example `git` will not apply a patch if the context lines do not match those in the patch.
-Human consumption is also aided by a limited number of context lines, since only content near a change need to be present in a patch file.

 Consider again the example above with a diff of minified JavaScript.
 Everything is on one line, so the unified diff would be quite unhelpful: